btcven/turpial-firmware/README.md

 ### Development workflow

 Development happens in the `dev` branch, all of the Pull-Requests should be pointed to that branch.
-Make sure you follow the [CONTRIBUTING.md](blob/master/CONTRIBUTING.md) guidelines.
+Please, make sure you follow the [CONTRIBUTING.md](blob/master/CONTRIBUTING.md) guidelines.
 All Pull-Requests require that at least two developers review them first before merging to `dev` branch.

 ### Installing ESP-IDF.

-To compile the firmware (and to flash it) you need to install the [ESP-IDF](https://github.com/espressif/esp-idf/) development framework, which brings the compiler and necessary tools in order to correctly build the project.
+In order to compile the firmware (and to flash it) you need to install the [ESP-IDF](https://github.com/espressif/esp-idf/) development framework, which brings the compiler and necessary tools in order to correctly build the project.